lago-project/lago/README.md

-# System testing framework: getting started
+# Getting started

-Hello, this describes how to get started with oVirt testing framework.
+Hello, this describes how to get started with Lago.

 ## Installation